What Finish To Use For Wooden Coasters?

 The use of tung oil dates back at least 2500 years in China, which is where the tung tree grows as a native plant.
 It was used to waterproof ships, and we noted in a previous piece of tung oil being used on oil-paper umbrellas because of its waterproofing quality.

-It’s a food-safe product and can be used on kitchen-type items as a result.
+It’s a food-safe product that can be used on kitchen-type items.
 Wooden coasters would fall in that category, we suppose.

-Tung oil penetrates deeply, and at least 3 coats are advised for that penetration depth.
+Tung oil penetrates deeply; at least 3 coats are advised for that penetration depth.
 When exposed to air, it will harden, a process referred to as polymerization.
-That process will offer great water resistance, and thus its use on ships historically, as well as on wooden boat decks today.
+That process will offer great water resistance, and thus its use on ships historically and on wooden boat decks today.

 As a result, we can keep tung oil in consideration for a durable finish for wooden coasters.